SachCZ/trace/README.md

 ../build/trace
 ```

+Files called "ray.json" and "mesh.json" will be generated.
+Up to this point the whole process
+of compiling and using the code was tested on Ubuntu Server 18.04 LTS instance.

-This will create a file called "ray.json".
-To show the result call from run directory:
+To show the result call this python script from the run directory:
 ```
 python3 ../scripts/plot_result.py mesh.json ray.json
 ```
-Note that for this to work you will need python 3 installed.
+Note that for this to work you will need python 3 with matplotlib and numpy installed.

+Now to actually do something useful please feel free to fiddle around with *main.cpp* in the
+root directory as it is the entry point to the application.
+It contains
+a simple demonstration of the [raytracer library](https://github.com/SachCZ/raytracer)
+to get you started.